gingerwfms/ginger-wfms/README.md

 [![Build Status](https://travis-ci.org/gingerwfms/ginger-wfms.png?branch=master)](https://travis-ci.org/gingerwfms/ginger-wfms)

-The software is an early state.
+The software is in an early state.
 I will provide more information soon.
 If you wanna help working on it, please let me know and I will provide you with detailed information about it.
-Contact me via email kontakt[at]codeliner.ws
+You can find me on [www.codeliner.ws](http://www.codeliner.ws).